gmgerstner/timereporting-api/README.md

 ### Database

+- Make sure the database server has the database called TimeReporting
+- Right-click the project GMG.TimeReporting.Database
+- Select Publish and check the fields:
+  - Target database
+  - Database name
+  - Publish script name
+- Click Publish
+- Give permission to the Application Pool to read and write to the database
+- Add the neccesary entry to the security application for logging in (steps not included here)

 ### API Code

 - Create a folder for the API code.
 Recommended: Call it something similar to the UI's folder with _api appended.